Architecture Perspective

 In the Architecture perspective, you can model and analyze the architecture of your system.
 Teamscale provides an architecture conformance analysis to check if the implementation follows the architecture specifications.
 Therefore, the architecture specifications (.architecture-files) can be modeled using nested components.
 The specifications can then be committed to the version control system or saved in Teamscale itself to be used for continuous conformance checking.

-For an high-level introduction to architecture analysis, check out our blog post on Challenges of Architecture Documentation (opens new window).
-Or have a look at our short guide on how architecture conformance analysis works in Teamscale (opens new window).
+For a high-level introduction to architecture analysis, check out our blog post on Challenges of Architecture Documentation.
+Or have a look at our short guide on how architecture conformance analysis works in Teamscale.

 Language Support